1337jazz/microtraining-git/README.md

 e.g `git diff c2c1c13..c8ee40f` - note, you can use the abbreviated commit hash

-# Undoing Changes and Time Traveling
+# Undoing Changes and Time Travelling

 ## Checking out old commits
-`git checkout` does a lot of things, which is why new commands like `git siwtch` and `git restore` were introduced with newer versions of git.
+`git checkout` does a lot of things, which is why new commands like `git switch` and `git restore` were introduced with newer versions of git.
 We can use `git checkout` to not only checkout a branch, but also an individual commit.

 e.g `git checkout d2349e3` [^5]